Project STEP Night at A Far Cry – Friday, May 18, 8PM

 Jordan Hall at NEC | 30 Gainsborough St., Boston, MA

 Project STEP joins New England Conservatory (NEC) to celebrate both Project STEP’s 35th year and NEC’s 150th anniversary.
 This concert is free and open to the public with reservation.
-Free tickets will be made available through eventbrite in Spring 2018.
+Free tickets are available through Eventbrite.

 BSO/Boston Pops’ Free Concert at Franklin Park Zoo – Sunday, October 1, 3PM-6PM